 "I'm not the best guitarist in the world.
-But I am the best at playing me." ~ Sheryl Crow
+But I am the best at playing me."
+SHERYL CROW

 "Remember Bob Bird from high school?
 He was that tall, skinny kid with red hair.
 He was the guy who set the shop class on fire welding a diamond plate steel spice rack!
-Well, he started a plumbing company called Eagle Plumbing.
-He started his business making up selling prices-pulling the numbers out of thin air.
+Well, he started a plumbing company called "Eagle Plumbing."
+He started his business making up selling prices - pulling the numbers out of thin air.
 Then I gave him the same lecture I am giving you now: figure out how much it costs you to provide your services and charge more than that.
 Now, Bob is loving his life, and business is booming.

 "Before you can set your price, you'll need to learn how to keep score in your company.
-Read Ellen Rohr's terrific book, Where Did the Money Go?
-It tells the story of Bob Bird and Eagle Plumbing.
+Read Ellen Rohr's terrific book, Where Did the Money Go?.
+It tells the story of Bob Bird and Eagle

+Plumbing.
 It explains what a Balance Sheet is, what an Income Statement is...and how you use these reports to keep track of the money in your company.

-"If you don't have a copy of Where Did the Money Go? go to www.barebonesbiz.com right now and order it.
+"If you don't have a copy of Where Did the Money Go? call Ellen at 877.629.7647 right now and order it, or you can order online at www.barebonesbiz.com.

 I will assume that you've read that book, that you know what financial statements are...the Balance Sheet and the Income Statement as I help you develop a selling price!"